-Yamaha offer a couple of really great options for kids in the 7-11 year age range, one of these models is the Yamaha FG JR2 3/4 Size Acoustic.
-It is part of Yamaha’s very popular FG series.
+Yamaha offers a couple of really great options for kids in the 7-11 year age range, one of these models is the Yamaha FG JR2 3/4 Size Acoustic.
+It is part of Yamaha’s top-rated FG series.

 The FG JR2 is similar to the FG JR1 (that we also recommend), with the main difference being that the JR2 is slightly more expensive.
 Why the price difference?
-The wood on the back and side of the JR2 is different than the JR1 (Mahogany vs Meranti) and it has a UTF (Ultra Thin Finish) on the JR2.
-Here’s why these 2 features make the guitar more expensive:
+The wood on the back and side of the JR2 is different than the JR1 (Mahogany vs. Meranti), and it has a UTF (Ultra Thin Finish) on the JR2.
+Here’s why these two features make the guitar more expensive:

 First off, mahogany is one of the most classic guitar woods.
-It’s a very traditional wood in higher end instruments, but doesn’t tend to show up in cheaper guitars very often.
+It’s a very traditional wood in higher-end instruments but doesn’t tend to show up in cheaper guitars very often.
 An example is Gibson Les Pauls – these are expensive, really nice, and almost always made of mahogany.
-Fender guitars, on the other hand, are great, but they are usually less expensive, and it’s quite rare for them to contain mahogany.
+Fender guitars, on the other hand, are great, but they are usually less costly, and it’s quite rare for them to contain mahogany.

-Some people believe that mahogany gives a guitar a warmer, nicer tone, and it definitely gives them a richer, more upscale look, thanks to its attractive dark wood grain.
+Some people believe that mahogany gives a guitar a warmer, more beautiful tone, and it gives them a richer, more upscale look, thanks to its attractive dark wood grain.

 The JR2 is also available in a Sunburst finish option as well as the natural finish.